paulharter/blockmodel/README.md

 # blockmodel

-A python library that converts Minecraft models to various 3D formats
+A Python 3 library that converts Minecraft models to various 3D formats.

 ## Usage